 Age suitability: 6+ | Best for ages: 8 to 12 | Size: L240cm x W180cm | Material: Tarpaulin, with steel tent pegs and jute rope | Weatherproof: Waterproof and rot-resistant | Base included: Yes, as separate 180cm x120cm groundsheet | Accessories: Haversack, wooden mallet, enamelware mug, camouflage face paint, tips sheet and knots guide

-This tent-in-a-kit has everything your child need to make a bivouac-style den out in 'the wild'.
+This tent-in-a-kit has everything your child needs to make a bivouac-style den out in 'the wild'.
 Perfect for older children wanting something a bit more challenging than a pop-up tent, the kit comes with rope, tent pegs, a groundsheet, a tarpaulin and a wealth of extras, including face paints and a very cute wooden mallet to hammer your pegs in with.

-Both the tarpaulin and groundsheet are durable, strong, waterproof and rot resistant, and everything comes in a handy bag made from tough cotton webbing.
+Both the tarpaulin and groundsheet are durable, strong, waterproof and rot-resistant, and everything comes in a handy bag made from tough cotton webbing.
 The tent you construct is large and open at the front and back (basically a tarpaulin flung over a rope and tethered to the ground on either side).

 Sarah, mum of our child tester Wilf, 6, loved how this tent sparked her son's imagination.
 "We had such a great time as a family creating our own little den outside," she said.
 "You just have to be a bit creative and make use of what you have in the garden to tie the tent to – whether it’s a tree or a climbing frame or a fence!"
 The handy sheet detailing den set-up ideas and how-to guides for various knots was a very welcome addition, too.